entropicbloom/consciousness/index.md

 H(I\mid R, C),
 $$

 the entropy that remains **given both** the relational structure encoded in R **and** the contextual constraint that interpretations must come from the *known* label set defined by C.  By translating decoding performance into an upper bound on $$H(I\mid R, C)$$ we obtain a lower bound on how much ambiguity the training process has eliminated *within that context*.
-This shifts the theory-experiment link from $$H(I\mid R)$$ to $$H(I\mid R, C)$$ but preserves the central idea: better-structured representations are those that admit fewer alternative interpretations even when the task is specified.
+This shifts the theory-experiment link from $$H(I\mid R)$$ to $$H(I\mid R, C)$$ but preserves the central idea: less ambiguous representations are those that admit fewer alternative interpretations even when the task is specified.

 ## Ambiguity-Reduction Score (ARS)